Herbert Haddock

-Captain Herbert James Haddock RNR (27 January 1861 - 4 October 1946) was a British naval reserve officer and ship's captain, and was best known as the captain of the RMS Olympic at the time of the sinking of the Titanic.
-He was the first person to captain Titanic, overseeing the ship at Belfast while her delivery-trip crew was assembling there from 25 to 31 March 1912.
+Captain Herbert James Haddock (27 January 1861 – 4 October 1946) was a British merchant sea captain and naval officer.
+He is best known as the captain of the at the time of the sinking of the Titanic as well as being the first captain of the Titanic, overseeing the ship at Belfast while her delivery-trip crew was assembling there from 25 to 31 March 1912.

 Early life

 Haddock was born to Herbert James Haddock (born 1825) in Rugby, Warwickshire on 27 January 1861.
 He joined the Royal Navy, serving as a lieutenant aboard HMS Edinburgh.
 In 1902, Haddock was appointed a Companion of the Order of the Bath.
-He was later aide de camp to King George V.
+He was later the Royal Naval Reserve aide de camp to King George V.

 White Star Line

-After his Royal naval service, Haddock joined the White Star Line, where he captained a number of liners including the RMS Britannic, SS Germanic, RMS Cedric, and RMS Oceanic.
+After his Royal naval service, Haddock joined the White Star Line, where he captained a number of liners including the SS Britannic, SS Germanic, RMS Cedric, and RMS Oceanic.

 Haddock was also nominally the first commander of RMS Titanic.
 He signed on as her master at Southampton on 25 March 1912, and then travelled to Belfast to oversee the crew that was assembling there for the ship's delivery trip to Southampton.
 He was relieved by Edward J. Smith at Belfast on 31 March and then returned to Southampton to take command of Smith's previous ship, RMS Olympic.
 On 3 April he began Olympics tenth Southampton-New York-Southampton roundtrip, arriving in New York on 10 April, the day Titanic left Southampton.
 Olympic was given the radio call sign MKC.

 At the time of Titanics sinking Haddock was sailing Olympic easterly from New York to Southampton, approximately 500 nmi west by south of Titanics location.
 Haddock was informed of the disaster by wireless operator Ernest James Moore at 2250 ET on 14 April.
 After receiving a CQD call from Titanic, Haddock calculated a new course and headed directly to her.
 He also sent for an engineer to set the ship's engines to full power.
 When 100 nmi from Titanic, at approximately 1600 ET on 15 April, Haddock received a message from Captain Rostron of RMS Carpathia, explaining that continuing on course to Titanic would gain nothing, as "All boats accounted for.
 About 675 souls saved [...]
 Titanic foundered about 2.20 am."
 Rostron requested that the message be forwarded to White Star and Cunard.
 He said that he was returning to harbour in New York, and recommended that other ships do the same.
 Subsequently, the wireless room aboard the Olympic operated as a clearing room for radio messages.